-Total With No Exercise of the Over- Total With Full Exercise of the Over- Per Class A Unit(1) Per Class B Unit(1) Allotment Option Allotment Option Public offering price \$ 1.15 \$ 1.15 \$9,600,000 \$11,039,999 Underwriting discount to be paid to the underwriter by us(2)(3) \$ 0.095 \$ 0.095 \$ 794,000 \$ 923,600 Proceeds to us (before expenses) \$ 1.055 \$ 1.055 \$8,806,000 \$10,116,399
+Per Class A Per Class B Total With No Exercise of the Over- Allotment Total With Full Exercise of the Over- Allotment

+7.11.
+00 Unit(1) Unit(1) Option Option

+Public offering price

+Underwriting discount to be paid to the underwriter by us(2)(3)

+Proceeds to us (before expenses)

-(1) The public offering price and underwriting discount corresponds to (x) in respect of the Class A Units (i) a public offering price per share of common stock of \$1.14 and (ii) a public offering price per warrant of \$0.01 and (y) in respect of the Class B Units (i) a public offering price per share of Series A Preferred Stock of \$1.14 and (ii) a public offering price per warrant of \$0.01.
+(1) The public offering price and underwriting discount corresponds to (x) in respect of the Class A Units (i) a public offering price per share of common stock of \$ and (ii) a public offering price per warrant of \$ and (y) in respect of the Class B Units (i) a public offering price per share of Series A Preferred Stock of \$ and (ii) a public offering price per warrant of \$.

-- (2) We have granted a 45-day option to the underwriter to purchase additional shares of common stock and/or warrants to purchase shares of common stock (up to 15% of the number of shares of common stock (including the number of shares of common stock issuable upon conversion of shares of Series A Preferred Stock) and the number of shares of common stock underlying the warrants sold in the primary offering) at the public offering price per share of common stock and the public offering price per warrant set forth above less the underwriting discounts and commissions, solely to cover over-allotments, if any. - (3) We have agreed to pay an underwriting discount equal to 8.0% of the aggregate gross proceeds raised in this offering.
-In addition, we have agreed to pay an additional 1% underwriting discount on gross proceeds in excess of \$7.0 million.
+- (2) We have granted a 45-day option to the underwriter to purchase additional shares of common stock and/or warrants to purchase shares of common stock (up to 15% of the number of shares of common stock (including the number of shares of common stock issuable upon conversion of shares of Series A Preferred Stock) and the number of shares of common stock underlying the warrants sold in the primary offering) at the public offering price per share of common stock and the public offering price per warrant set forth above less the underwriting discounts and commissions, solely to cover over-allotments, if any. - (3) We have agreed to pay an underwriter discount equal to 8.0% of the aggregate gross proceeds raised in this offering.

-We estimate the total expenses payable by us for this offering to be approximately \$1.1 million, which amount includes (i) the underwriting discount of \$794,000 (\$923,600 if the over-allotment option is exercised in full) and (ii) reimbursement of the accountable expenses of the representative equal to \$100,000 including the legal fees of the representative being paid by us and (iii) other estimated company expenses of approximately \$250,000, which includes legal, accounting, printing costs and various fees associated with the registration and listing of our shares.
+We estimate the total expenses payable by us for this offering to be approximately \$, which amount includes (i) the underwriting discount of \$ (\$ if the over-allotment option is exercised in full) and (ii) reimbursement of the accountable expenses of the representative equal to \$100,000 including the legal fees of the representative being paid by us and (iii) other estimated company expenses of approximately \$, which includes legal, accounting, printing costs and various fees associated with the registration and listing of our shares.